-This report covers the reporting period from 2010 quarter 4 to 2016 quarter 3 ambient air concentration data for polychlorinated biphenyls (PCBs), polychlorinated-p-dioxins (PCDDs), polychlorinated dibenzofurans (PCDFs) and polybrominated diphenyl ethers (PBDEs) from the Toxic Organic Micro-pollutants Monitoring Network (TOMPs) which is funded by the Department for Environment, Food and Rural Affairs (Defra), Environment Agency and devolved administrations.
+This report contains the quarter 1 (Q1), quarter 2 (Q2) quarter 3 (Q3) and quarter 4 (Q4) ambient air concentration data for polychlorinated biphenyls (PCBs), polychlorinated-pdioxins (PCDDs), polychlorinated dibenzofurans (PCDFs) and polybrominated diphenyl ethers (PBDEs) from the Toxic Organic Micro-pollutants Monitoring Network (TOMPs) which is funded by the Environment Agency on behalf of the Department for Environment, Food and Rural Affairs (Defra) and the devolved administrations.

-Over this period, 37 PCBs congeners, 4 co-planar PCB congeners, 22 PBDE congeners, 10 furan congeners and 7 dioxin congeners have been continually across the network.
+In 2016, 37 PCBs congeners, 4 co-planar PCB congeners, 22 PBDE congeners, 10 furan congeners and 7 dioxin congeners were measured in each sample.
 The TOMPs network includes sites in London, Manchester, Hazelrigg (Lancashire), High Muffles (North Yorkshire), Auchencorth Moss (Midlothian) and Weybourne (Norfolk).
 The aim of the TOMPs network, which has operated since 1991, is to provide information on the ambient levels of organic pollutants in the UK through monitoring of air concentrations at six sites.
 The results and other related scientific work are used to inform policy development on exposure to persistent organic pollutants (POPs).